intorust/intorust.com/src/_posts/2016-09-24-welcome-to-into-rust.markdown

 in fact, [the Keynote slides] for a number of the tutorials mentioned above).
 If you find errors or have suggestions for improvement, please open an issue.
 If you'd be interested in helping in other ways, check out the README or the open issues on the repository.
+(Among other things, I am sure I did some rather embarassing things in the CSS or other bits of this site.
+So please show me the right way to do it!)